ridgehkr/useful/README.md

 Useful relies on [Vitest](https://vitest.dev/) for its unit testing framework.
 [The test results](#test-scripts) can be seen either in the console (`test` task) or in a browser (`test:ui`).
 The scripts, when running, will watch your test files and automatically run again when any changes are made.

-Note that [most hooks don't have unit tests written yet](#unit-tests-1).
+Note that [most hooks don't have unit tests yet](#unit-tests-1).
 If you'd like to contribute to this effort, please [submit a pull request](https://github.com/ridgehkr/useful)!

 #### Test Scripts